HaliteChallenge/Halite-III/website/learn-programming-challenge/tutorials/ml-svm.md

 <span style="display:block;text-align:center">![a centered gif showing wrapping map grid edges and collision](/assets/images/MLbot.gif)</span>

 #### The Bots
 We built a simple bot that uses the machine-taught models to navigate.
-We used an object oriented style that allowed us to share code between the passive and aggressive bots; SVM bot is an object initialized by its training weights, which come from whichever model it is given at runtime.
+We used an object-oriented style that allowed us to share code between the passive and aggressive bots; SVM bot is an object initialized by its training weights, which come from whichever model it is given at runtime.

 We found that the machine-taught models were bad at getting ships reliably back to base, so we coded that capability manually.
 We were thus additional able to further trim the data, throwing out any data about moving the ship closer to the shipyard.
 We also manually coded the logic to construct new ships, as this strategic decision was not a focus of our machine learning.
 After this data trimming, the bots took a quick ten minutes each to train.